tlevine/www.thomaslevine.com/content/!/statistics-with-doodles-sudoroom/index.md

 Using these data, we calculate those two regression statistics I mentioned above.
 With these, we can draw the red regression line.

-When we want to predict the volume of a balloon at a particular temperature, we find the temperature on the x-axis, follow it vertically up to the red line, then follow it horizontally to the y-axis.
+When we want to predict what the volume of a balloon will be at a particular temperature, we find the temperature on the x-axis, follow it vertically up to the red line, then follow it horizontally to the y-axis.
 This is our predicted volume.